individual-it/BatteryGuesstimate/README.md

 - in the details view use the UP/DOWN buttons to cycle through the different time periods
 - in the details view press the GPS button to view the battery graph
 - in the graph view use the UP/DOWN buttons to cycle through the different time periods
+- set the charging threshold through the Connect IQ app if you want to receive a notification when the battery reached a specific level during charging

 ### Settings

 Use the Connect IQ app to configure the widget.
-1. set the time-frames to be displayed in the glance view
+1. time-frames to be displayed in the glance view
+2. charging threshold to send a notification to the connected mobile phone

 ## Different predictions of how much longer the battery will last